cheesespy21/shoplately-api-doc/source/includes/_product.md

 }
 ```

-Product which has a size option only.
+> Example product which has a size option only.

 ```json
 {